apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

  }
 ```

-For example, the example above defines some constraints for the parameter `performance_schem` in MySQL.
+For example, the example above defines some constraints for the parameter `performance_schema` in MySQL.

 - Type: string
 - Available values: ON, OFF, 0, 1